Judah ben Samuel of Regensburg: Liturgy

-He was also a student, of one of the authors of Tosafot, and was the teacher of the Maharam of Rothenburg.
-He also taught Isaac ben Moses of Vienna (author of Or Zarua) and Moses ben Jacob of Coucy (author of Semag).
-Some say all the items in the will were written through Ruach hakodesh.
+He was also a student, of one of the authors of Tosafot, and was the teacher of Meir of Rothenburg.
+He also taught Isaac ben Moses of Vienna (author of the Or Zarua) and Moses ben Jacob of Coucy (author of the Semag).
+Some say all the items in the will were written through Holy Spirit.
 Some commentaries go so far as to say that none of the Biblical prophets came to his level.
 Many people are very careful with all the items listed in the will.
-Some say one who is not careful with the items in the tzavaah will have to give a din and cheshbon (account).
-The reason why the will is generally not really brought in Shulchan Aruch is because the dangers mentioned in the Shulchan Aruch and Gemarah are real dangers, while the items in the will are not real dangers, but things which one must distance himself from.
+Some say one who is not careful with the items in the tzavaah will have to give a din and heshbon (account).
+The reason why the will is generally not brought in the Shulchan Aruch is because the dangers mentioned in it and the Gemara are real dangers, while the items in the will are not real dangers, but things which one must distance himself from.

-There are also ascribed to Judah an astrological work, Gemaṭriot, handed down by his pupils and seen by Azulai, and Sefer ha-Ḥokhmah, on prayers and customs and the writing of scrolls of the Law.
+There are also ascribed to Judah an astrological work, Gemaṭriot, handed down by his pupils and seen by Chaim Azulai, and Sefer ha-Ḥokhmah, on prayers and customs and the writing of scrolls of the Law.